nubenetes/awesome-kubernetes/docs/aws-training.md

 - [linkedin: Sharing My Top 10 resources to use while preparing for AWS Certification Exams](https://www.linkedin.com/pulse/sharing-my-top-10-resources-use-while-preparing-aws-exams-semaan/)
 - [Schedule an Exam](https://aws.amazon.com/certification/certification-prep/testing) Find the testing option that works best for you
 - [dev.to: How to become a Certified AWS Solution Architect in 2022](https://dev.to/javinpaul/how-to-become-a-certified-aws-solution-architect-in-2022-35ad)
+- [community.aws/training: Training and Certification](https://community.aws/training) Advance your cloud skills and elevate your career with Training and Certification

 ## Closed groups for AWS certified professionals